 - Fertile Feet: Avalina turns out to be this, having an extraordinarily strong aura of Life.
 She gets the permission to try to tend a garden on the Horned King's lands during the autumn.
-Slowly her work brings results; by the spring, some green grows, worms appear in the soil, some birds appear to eat them and the sun shines a little bit through the permanently cloudy sky.
+Slowly her work brings results; by the spring, some green grows, worms appear in the soil, some birds appear to eat them, and the sun shines a little bit through the permanently cloudy sky.
 Suddenly an entire healthy forest appears in the place of dead trees in one night.
-The Invisibles had apparently put Creeper to fly with Addie and spread "Magic Treedust For Enhanced Growth" all over the area to speed up the trees' growth.
+The Invisibles had apparently put Creeper to fly with Addie and spread magical treedust all over the area to speed up the trees' growth.
 However, they say that Avalina had to first want the trees to grow.
 After Avalina's birthday, the lake's water becomes clean again, fish appear in it, and a deer herd briefly drinks the water.
 More animals appear soon after.
 The Horned King wonders how Avalina's aura's effects have not been noticed before.
-The Invisibles theorize that because everything grew by itself there where she lived before, her aura's influence wasn't needed.
+The Invisibles theorize that because everything grew by itself where she lived before, her aura's influence wasn't needed.

 - Fictional Counterpart: The author has invented the language of Mrenagy to substitute Germany.